andycroll/andycroll.com/_posts/2019/2019-05-19-dont-email-from-activerecord-callbacks.md

 One of the first things you often want to do within your Rails application is send email.

-A frequent pattern is that an email is often sent after a change to, or creation of, one of your models.
+A frequent pattern is that an email is sent after a change to, or creation of, an instance of one of your models.

 ## Instead of…